 But the other side of me loves entertaining and would adore to work in radio, just speaking to people everyday and connecting with an audience, making people feel good and interested in the topics and issues I care about.
 However, I always feel guilty about this as I have always believed if your work does not directly make the lives of those less fortunate than yourself better than what is the point of your work.
 So I wander if I went into radio would I look back on my life and regret not working in the fields of equality and justice etc…

 For now I work in the charity sector, but I am working hard on the side-lines to do more in radio and so I hope my perseverance pays off one day, just to say I did, even if it is only for a bit.

+I work full time as a programme officer for an organization that helps refugees re-enter higher-education or requalification.
 I see myself in 6 months in the same job, I see myself in 1 year hopefully moving into a role that includes more face-to-face time and less face to laptop time.
 I am a chatter and I need my pay slips to reflect that, staring at a screen all day does my nut in sometimes.
 In 5 years I do not have one version of my life but many that I would be happy going down, if this pandemic has taught me anything it is to not stress the future, what will happen will happen and we just got to deal with it when it comes.
 But yes, I would also like my own radio show.

 My advice to any young person would be to make your own luck, nobody got anything from waiting for the right time or for it to be perfect, just get up and do, whatever it is you want, make that first step and keep that momentum going.
 And never ever care about what people think… why?
 Because almost all of the time they don’t actually care about what you do, your siting there thinking everyone is going to judge you and they haven’t even noticed you, everyone is so consumed in their own lives to make a comment on yours, so more doing less thinking.